zxkeyy/printAscii/README.md

 - `-i` : inverses the resulting Ascii image colors.
 - `-a 0..255` : converts pixels with 0 alpha to the value specified.
 - `-t 0..255` : changes the threshold for converting pixels to black or white.
+- `-w [output width]` : resizes the output to the given width in Ascii characters.
 - `-o [output file]` : prints the Ascii art in a file instead of the terminal.

 ## Image loading library :